HAN-2/MOIST/README.md

 # MOIST--a Matlab based One-dimensional Isotope and Soil water Transport model
 (Note: the update of this guide will be slow because I have limited time to write in detail.
-However, I will try my best to explain the variables and finish this instruction.)
+However, I will try my best to finish this document.)

 Codes for theoretical tests, semi-analytical tests, and lysimeter validations.
-They are only guarented to regenerate the results in the manuscript.
-If you have any further questions, welcome to send an email to Han ( haf033@usask.ca Please use MOIST in the subject.
-Thank you for your interest!).
+They are only guarented to regenerate the results in the manuscript ('Title of the manuscript will appear here').<br>
+If you have any further questions, welcome to send an email to Han (haf033@usask.ca Please use MOIST in the subject and thank you for your interest!).

-Validation data<br>
+Validation data can be download at: <br>
 EPFL:https://zenodo.org/record/4037240#.Y029l3bMKUk<br>
 HBLFA:https://www.pc-progress.com/en/Default.aspx?h1d-lib-isotope